jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 ---
 layout: single
 title: "Comparing Claude, Codex, and Gemini for Software Development"
-excerpt: "Part 1 of 3: Setup and methodology for my AI agent comparison using the BMAD method."
+excerpt: "Part 1 of 3: Setup and methodology for this AI agent comparison using the BMAD method."
 series: "AI Agent Comparison"
 series_order: 1
 excerpt_separator: <!--more-->
 ---

-**Part 1 of 3: Setup and methodology for my AI agent comparison using the BMAD method.**
+**Part 1 of 3: Setup and methodology for this AI agent comparison using the BMAD method.**

 <!--more-->

 - [**Part 1 (this post)**](/2025/11/01/ai-agent-comparison-part-1.html): Setup and methodology
 - [**Part 2**](/2025/11/01/ai-agent-comparison-part-2.html): Results and analysis
 - [**Part 3**](/2025/11/01/ai-agent-comparison-part-3.html): Why asking the model to _reason_ changed everything

-**TL;DR:** I compared Claude Sonnet 4.5, Codex, and Gemini 2.5 Pro/Flash on the
-same development workflow.
-This post covers how I set up the experiment and what I was trying to learn.
+**TL;DR:** This study compares Claude Sonnet 4.5, Codex, and Gemini 2.5 Pro/Flash on the same development workflow.
+This post covers the experimental setup and the core learning objectives.

 ## The Goal